-There are two new activities within the Training Services section: RIPE NCC Educa is a series of one day webinars given by RIPE NCC trainers and experts from the community.
+There are two new activities within the Training Services section: RIPE NCC::Educa is a series of one day webinars given by RIPE NCC trainers and experts from the community.
 The RIPE NCC Academic Partnership Programme will place RIPE NCC training material within the curricula of universities in the RIPE NCC's service region.

 There are several activities that have the status "Expanding", which means the costs for these activities have increased by at least 10% over the 2017 Budget.
 In line with the strategic goals set out above, the main increases come in the areas relating to registry accuracy, effective engagement, rethinking service delivery and strengthening the RIR system.
-The expansion of several areas is also linked to the addition of FTEs to handle the still-increasing membership (there were over 16,200 LIRs at 30 June 2017 and this is expected to grow to 19,400 by the end of 2018).
+The expansion of several areas is also linked to the addition of FTEs to handle the still-increasing membership (there were over 16,200 LIRs at 30 June 2017 and this is expected to grow to 19,850 by the end of 2018).
+The Management and HR area also increases due to efforts to improve the RIPE NCC's standing as an excellent employer.

 From the areas that are decreasing by more than 10%, most are due to higher costs from 2017 reducing naturally.
 For RPKI, the activity decreases as the consultancy fees paid here are moved to other software development areas.
-The RIPE NCC moved office at the end of 2016, so the reduction in the Facilities area is due to the decreased efforts now that this has been completed.